 Bail conditions are intended to be tailored to the accused person’s personal circumstances in light of the allegations.
 The Court is concerned about the accused showing up for court, not committing any further offences while on bail, and not interfering with the administration of justice.
 Therefore a bail order should be crafted to meet the Court’s concerns and the public’s safety while still having some nexus with the allegations and the circumstances of the accused.

 In almost every Ontario Court duty, counsel will be able to assist with minor cases and explain how a criminal proceeding works and other general information.
 Duty counsel services are provided by Legal Aid Ontario.
 They are often defence lawyers who work with legal aid that can help the family members of those with limited resources when they attend court.
 In many cases, they are able to assist by negotiating with Crown Prosecutors the least restrictive bail conditions and sometimes a consent release for a minor criminal offence.

 RECENT BAIL HEARING BLOGS AND ARTICLES

 How to Bail Someone Out of Jail?

 Being released on a reasonable bail is extremely important in ultimately determining how a criminal case unfolds.
 Remaining in custody until trial affects how a criminal case is heard and has severe implications for an accused person’s life and relationships.
 Being released on a reasonable bail…

 COVID-19 Bail Hearing Decisions

-While the Ontario Court of Justice and the Superior Court of Justice are being forced to adjust to the coronavirus pandemic by embracing the widespread use of telephone conference calls, video appearances and virtually courtrooms where all the participants are appearing remotely.
-The courts are...
+While the Ontario Court of Justice and the Superior Court of Justice are being forced to adjust to the coronavirus pandemic by embracing the widespread use of telephone conference calls, video appearances, and virtual courtrooms where all the participants appear remotely.
+The courts are…

 IMPORTANT SUPREME COURT OF CANADA DECISIONS ON BAIL HEARINGS